 Updating a nomination

 Aegon provides nomination forms for download on its website: the death benefits nomination form for direct customers.
-ARC customers have a separate form.
+ARC customers have a separate nomination of beneficiaries form.
 Nominations can also be updated by contacting Aegon directly.

 The two-year rule

-If Aegon is not notified of a member’s death within two years, discretionary lump sum payments may lose their tax-free status (for deaths before age 75) and become subject to income tax.
+If Aegon is not notified of a member’s death within two years of the date of death, discretionary lump sum payments may lose their tax-free status (for deaths before age 75) and become subject to income tax.
+The clock starts from the earlier of the notification date or the date Aegon could reasonably have been expected to know.
 Notify Aegon promptly after a death, even if you are not ready to make a formal claim.
 (Source: Aegon – the two-year rule)

 April 2027 – inheritance tax change